debasmitasarkar/flutter_interview_topics/README.md

 # Flutter Interview Questions
 These questions are not sorted and listed randomly.
-These questions were encountered in various interviews.
+Most of these questions were encountered in various interviews.
-I plan to make this a segmented guide with links and answers to questions, so that before any Flutter interview you take a glance or prepare throughly just these topics to ace the interview.
+I plan to make this a segmented guide with links and answers to questions, so that, before any Flutter interview, you take a glance or prepare throughly just these topics to ace the interview.
 Any PRs to make this better are welcome.

 1. is Dart multithreaded?
 If not how does it process Future calls?
 2. What is an isolate ?